2DGD-F0TH/2DGD_F0TH/chapters/009_Resources.md

 - **High Pass Filter:** Opposite of the previous filter, this filter allows high frequencies to pass through unaltered while the frequencies lower than a defined threshold will be cut;
 - **Band Pass Filter:** A combination of the two previous filters, this filter let's through all the frequencies between two defined threshold values.
 This allows for more interesting effects like a music sounding through an old radio.

-An interesting example is when an explosion happens near the player, in that case the "stun" effect is given by using a low pass filter on an explosion sound (which makes it sound really low and muffles), eventually a slowdown is applied and a secondary sound effect of a very high pitch sound is added (something similar to what you hear when your ears are ringing).
+An interesting example is when an explosion happens near the player, in that case the "stun" effect is given by using a low pass filter on an explosion sound (which makes it sound really low and muffled), eventually a slowdown is applied and a secondary sound effect of a very high pitch sound is added (something similar to what you hear when your ears are ringing).

 #### Doppler Effect